 The areas of focus of these innovations are endless from healthcare and security, to housing and mobility.
 This is perhaps a holistic view to planning ahead for city ecosystems.
-Likewise a way to control and produce desired outcomes, for instance eliminating pollution with zero emissions, eradicating road accidents, increasing mobility and housing in the city spaces and pushing for clean energy and power systems, etc. that are deemed to benefit mankind.
+Likewise a way to control and produce desired outcomes, for instance eliminating pollution with zero emissions, eradicating road accidents, increasing mobility and housing in the city spaces and pushing for clean energy and power systems, etc. that are deemed to benefit mankind in the long run.

 Features and Smart Applications of a Smart City

-Housing is the first to see reinventions with smart house applications and appliances already being actively in use be it our dear voice assistants, Siri and Alexa, automatic vacuum cleaners that clean our spaces, thermostats maintaining temperature of spaces based on the number of people, digitised door locks for home security and permitted access for family and friends, etc. Tech enabled city and urban planning efforts are an extension of the city-wide intelligent sensors and camera devices powered by digital technologies inside the home (personal level monitoring) to community level monitoring for security in properties and private areas, deterrent of crimes in communities, protection and detection of fires and smokes in lone houses.
+Housing is the first to see reinventions with smart house applications and appliances already being actively in use be it our dear voice assistants, Siri and Alexa, automatic vacuum cleaners that clean our spaces, thermostats automatically maintaining temperature of spaces based on the number of people present, digitised door locks for home security and permitted access for family and friends, etc. Tech enabled city and urban planning efforts are an extension of the city-wide intelligent sensors and camera devices powered by digital technologies inside the home (personal level monitoring) to even community level monitoring for security in properties and private areas, deterrent of crimes in communities likewise, even protection and detection of fires and smokes in lone houses.

-These data enabled sensors are then capable of automatically notifying the respective people about breaches, to take the appropriate actions be it sending down the police or fire department for inspection.
+These data enabled sensors are then capable of automatically notifying the respective people about breaches, to take the appropriate actions such as for instance sending down the police or fire department for inspection.
 It also alerts the other people involved in such cases (i.e., the proximal neighbours) to take the necessary actions for preventing a domino effect or taking cover and evacuating said emergency spaces.

 Although this incorporation of technology that runs around the clock sounds expensive, it is actually more cost and energy efficient with solar powered systems.
-Likewise this digitisation and automation could allow for economic development services to progress in parallel as only the top-priority people will reside in these smart cities, reducing overall congestion in city spaces.
+As a result, this digitisation and automation would allow for economic development services to progress in parallel as only these top-priority people will reside in these smart cities, reducing overall congestion in city spaces.
 Ultimately helping urban mobility too.

 Aka defence!
-The developments in technology and movements onto the digital systems from the physical systems over the past decade has increased the need for cybersecurity in parallel.
-With how often we hear on the news about data breaches and hackers easily infiltrating the networks to access highly personal data with malicious intentions pushing for force shut downs, tackling privacy and security risks has become absolutely essential.
+The developments in technology and movements onto the digital network from the physical systems over the past decade has increased the need for cybersecurity in parallel.
+With how often we hear on the news about data breaches and hackers easily infiltrating the networks to access highly personal data with malicious intentions pushing for forced shut downs, tackling privacy and security risks has become absolute priority.

 By implementing AI technologies and algorithms, smart city governments are able to protect these open networks and not just crime sources and enable data-driven policy making.
 This decreases the above-mentioned vulnerabilities and increases transparency and accountability for all data regardless of personal and confidential in terms of safety and security.

 Imagine levitating robot operated shuttles and escalating walkways.
-With developments in technology to accommodate transportation for growing populations, transportation has also been a key area in the redesigning process in the past decade as city municipalities and planning authorities continue investing heavily on innovations that introduce technology, with aims to eliminate excessive vehicles on the road to reduce carbon emissions and improve safety.
-This can be easily achieved with zero-emission ride-sharing systems that are not only environmentally friendly but also reduces traffic congestion while connected to an intelligent and secure network that guarantees reliability.
+With developments in technology to accommodate transportation for growing populations, transportation has become a key area of focus in the redesigning process over the past decade as city municipalities and planning authorities continue to invest heavily on innovations.
+These innovations are sought out to introduce technology with aims to eliminate excessive vehicles on the road to reduce carbon emissions and improve safety.
+This can be easily achieved with zero-emission ride-sharing systems that are not only environmentally friendly but also reduce traffic congestion while connected to an intelligent and secure network that guarantees safety and reliability.

-Smart city technologies are set to revolutionise the healthcare industry, with predictive analytics, telemedicine and calibration of our lifestyle wearables with smart functions to not only track and monitor daily activities but also extend for wellness initiatives.
-Imagine our smart watches managing our health conditions and treating them by intuitively suggesting preventions.
-These wearable devices will also be able to prompt emergency responses when seconds are crucial, for optimised speed in preemption and response time that can decrease adverse life outcomes and death.
+Smart city technologies are set to revolutionise the healthcare industry, with predictive analytics, telemedicine and calibration of our lifestyle wearables with smart functions that not only track and monitor daily activities but also grant wellness initiatives.
+Imagine our smart watches managing our health conditions and treating them by intuitively suggesting preventions on the go.
+These wearable devices will also be able to prompt emergency responses when seconds are crucial, for optimised speed in preemption and response time that consequently decreases adverse life outcomes and death.

 Let’s seize this opportunity together.
 Here at groundup.ai, we have extensive expertise in the field of intelligent technologies, Artificial Intelligence (AI) and data analytics.
 We provide smart solutions across various industries around the world so feel free to have a chat with us to find out more about the Smart City solutions we offer.